NEK-RA/flutter_material_palette/README.md

 P.S.: It's available because Flutter can provide web output while all project dependecies have web support.

+## Download

+**IMPORTANT**: App not yet optimized for wide screens!

+### Android

+For android device you can use [Google Play](https://play.google.com/store/apps/details?id=io.github.nek_ra.material_palette) or [Github Releases](https://github.com/NEK-RA/flutter_material_palette/releases).

+While Google Play uses AppBundle files (result is split-apk on device), Github Releases contain standard apk files for ARMv7 (32-bit), ARMv8a (64-bit) and x86_64 (64-bit).

+### Windows

+**Flutter supported only 64-bit Windows 7+**, and now app didn't published to MS Store or anywhere else.

+ZIP archive with app is provided in [Github Releases](https://github.com/NEK-RA/flutter_material_palette/releases).
+ZIP file also contain shortcut to `%appdata%\https___nek-ra.github.io` - here will be folder `Material Palette` with file `shared_preferences.json`, where stored all settings of the app.

+Unzipped folder with all app files weights about 22MB.

+### Linux

+Didn't experimented yet with linux builds.
+Info here will be updated soon.

 ## Warning

 I'm using this project to learn Flutter and few related packages.
 That's why something may be wrong or anything else.
 If you found anything like that - welcome to issues :)